Donetsk People's Republic: Ideology

+Official DPR celebration for Victory Day (9 May) 2014, showing the flags of the Donetsk People's Republic, the Soviet Victory Banner, and the Black-yellow-white flag of the Russian Empire.

 Flags of three far-right separatist groups in Donbas: Rusich, Russian National Unity, and the Russian Imperial Legion.

-According to a 2016 report by the French Institute of International Relations (IFRI), Russian ethnic and imperialist nationalism has shaped the official ideology of the Donetsk and Luhansk People's Republics.
-During the war in Donbas, especially at the beginning, far-right groups played an important role on the pro-Russian side, arguably more so than on the Ukrainian side.
+According to a 2016 report by the French Institute of International Relations (IFRI), Russian imperialist nationalism has shaped the official ideology of the Donetsk and Luhansk People's Republics.
 According to Marlène Laruelle, separatist ideologues in Donbas produced an ideology composed of three strands of Russian nationalism: neo-fascist, Orthodox, and neo-Soviet.

-Journalist Andrew Kramer observed that the DPR had effectively institutionalised nostalgia for the Soviet Union in the territories under its control, and reintroduced some socialist state policies, including the nationalisation of the mining industry and commercial agriculture.
+Journalist Andrew Kramer observed that the DPR had institutionalized nostalgia for the Soviet Union, and reintroduced some Soviet state policies, including the nationalisation of the mining industry and commercial agriculture.
+The flag of the Soviet Union is commonly flown at official events, parades, and celebrations in the DPR.
+However, an article in Dissent noted that "despite their neo-Stalinist paraphernalia, many of the Russian-speaking nationalists Russia supports in the Donbass are just as right-wing as their counterparts from the Azov Battalion".

+During the Donbas war, especially at the beginning, far-right groups played an important role on the pro-Russian side, arguably more so than on the Ukrainian side.
 Members and former members of neo-Nazi group Russian National Unity (RNU), as well as the National Bolshevik Party, Eurasian Youth Union, and Cossack groups, formed branches to recruit volunteers for the separatists.
 A former RNU member, Pavel Gubarev, was founder of the Donbas People's Militia and first "governor" of the Donetsk People's Republic.
 RNU is particularly linked to the Russian Orthodox Army, one of a number of separatist units described as "pro-Tsarist" and "extremist Orthodox" nationalists.
 Neo-Nazi unit 'Rusich' is part of the Wagner Group, a Russian mercenary group in Ukraine which has been linked to far-right extremism.